Edited by: Keri Stooksbury

 As you can see, the middle seats are actually facing opposite directions, which is quite interesting!

-Let’s talk about the seating arrangement on the 787 Dreamliner first:
+Let’s examine the seating arrangement on the 787 Dreamliner:

 The Etihad Business Studio is configured in 2 separate mini-cabins, with the front cabin being the most private.